john-kurkowski/john-kurkowski.github.io/src/content/about.md

 ## Colophon

 This site is coded and written in [iTerm2] and [vim].
 It is built around the framework [GatsbyJS].
-The site's preferred display font is [Varela Round], a play on the modern sans-serif Varela.
+The site's preferred display font is the humanist [Open Sans].
 The preferred body font is the modern serif [Lora].
 The site is hosted on [Netlify].
 [Its source is available on GitHub][GitHub source].

 [Corporate UX Maturity: Stages 1-4]: https://www.nngroup.com/articles/ux-maturity-stages-1-4/
 [GatsbyJS]: https://www.gatsbyjs.org/